 The laces and straps secure and protect your ankle, providing it with support, protection, and security.
 The reinforced closures and padded lining aid with compression and offer a comfortable fit.

 The brace features a ventilated tongue and breathable material.
-It is not left right specific and fits either foot.
-It is designed to be worn over socks.
+It is not left/right specific, and is designed to be worn over socks.

 - Great support and stability for ankle sprains